torigai/ksbib/README.md

 `npm run dist`

-You will find the app in `ksbib/dist/`
+You will find the app in a subfolder `dist/`